octaviotastico/CMS-Backend/readme.md

 - [mongodb](https://docs.mongodb.com/guides/server/install/)
 - [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable) (if you want to)

-## Running the project
+## Installing thr dependencies

-To install the dependencies:
+To install the dependencies, you simply need to run

 ```
 yarn